eclipse-archived/ceylon-lang.org/documentation/1.0/tour/anonymous-member-classes.md

 * An object declaration nested inside a class defines an object per instance of the containing class.
-* An object declaration nested inside a method, getter, or setter results in an new object each time the method, getter, or setter is executed.
+* An object declaration nested inside a method, getter, or setter results in a new object each time the method, getter, or setter is executed.

 Let's see how this can be useful: